-On behalf of Chemistry at the University of Sheffield, I want to warmly welcome you to Sheffield.
-You have chosen to study in a discipline that is proud of its reputation for excellence in both teaching and research, and that prides itself on taking a close interest in everyone who studies with us.
+On behalf of Chemistry at the University of Sheffield, We want to warmly welcome you to Sheffield.
+You have chosen to study in a School that is proud of its reputation for excellence in both teaching and research, and which prides itself on taking a close interest in everyone who studies with us.